flozz/yoga-image-optimizer/README.rst

   * Dutch translation (incomplete) (@Vistaus, #25)
   * German Translation (Jürgen Benvenuti)
   * Speedup thumbnail generation using BOX sampling instead of LANCZOS
   * Speedup thumbnail generation (at least on Linux) using already generated thumbnails from the cache instead of generating them from original images
+  * Update the code to not use deprecated constants on newer Pillow versions

 * **v1.1.2:**